hajdumozes/Practice-movies/README.md

 * Put the top 3 year/genre/actor on a medal pedestal in HTML.

 ## 5. Search button
-* Search for movies by their release date.
+* Search for movies by their release date(year only).
 If there are more, than one, put the highest rated in the one-movie div.